-No existing grants were received from the U.S. Department of Interior during the year ended September 30, 2021.
-MAP ended in FY 2020.
+No existing grants were received from the U.S. Department of the Interior during the year ended September 30, 2022.
+Maintenance Assistance Program (MAP) ended in FY 2020.

 United States Department of Agriculture

 Direct Grants

 PCC receives grants from U.S. Department of Agriculture through National Institute of Food and Agriculture.
 The purpose of these grants is to develop Resident Instruction and Distance Education in Food and Agriculture Sciences Program at Palau Community College.